Bill Backer: Personal life

 Backer married Ann Mudge in 1983 at their new farm in The Plains, Virginia.

-After his retirement, Backer split time between his thoroughbred horse farm, Smitten Farm, near The Plains, Virginia, and a house in Nakomis, Florida.
+After his retirement, Backer split time between his thoroughbred horse farm, Smitten Farm, near The Plains, Virginia, and a house in Nokomis, Florida.
 In Virginia, he bred and owned several stakes performers, including 2009 Grade 3-Turf Virginia Oaks winner Blind Date (by sire Not for Love) and also seven-time stakes winner Applause (by sire Shecky Greene).
 He was elected as a member of the Jockey Club in 2004, served on the Board of Directors of Grayson-Jockey Club Research Foundation, and road with the Orange County Hunt.

 He was president of the Piedmont Foundation and was active with the Upper Fauquier Association and the Piedmont Environmental Council, serving as the president of the latter from 2004 until his death.

 In 2016, Backer died of complications from colon cancer surgery at Fauquier Hospital in Warrenton, Virginia at the age of 89.